 - Creation of a final project that is representative of the culmination of the student’s experiences

 The Porter Family Professional Development Center, which was established by a gift from Elon trustee Dave Porter P’11 and his family, provides support and resources to assist business students in preparing for and acquiring internships.
-Ninety-two percent of Love School of Business majors in the Class of 2017 reported completing an internship for academic credit.
 Students have interned for employers, such as PricewaterhouseCoopers, State Street, Credit Suisse, Booz Allen Hamilton, Morgan Stanley, Coca-Cola, UBS, Prada and BlackRock.

 For more information, contact: